 Special handling and storage requirements apply to any waste material with a concentration greater than 50 ppm of polychlorinated biphenyls [PCBs].
 The handling of PCB wastes is subject to Ontario Regulation 362 – PCB Waste Management under the Environmental Protection Act of Ontario [RSO 1990].
 If the PCB waste cannot be decontaminated, it must be stored in a registered PCB site on the generator’s property.
 The required environmental precautions vary due to the type of storage and type of PCB material being stored.

 Of the total PCBs used in the industrial/commercials sectors, Environment Canada has estimated that the educational sector accounts for 4% of the PCB inventory in all of Canada.
 It is important to be able to identify the potential sources of these contaminated materials that may likely be encountered at the University.
 Historically, the major source of PCB waste at the University has been created when PCB-contaminated equipment has been removed from service or decommissioned.

-Should you suspect you have any PCB-contaminated equipment or material, please contact the Office of Environmental Health and Safety.
+Should you suspect you have any PCB-contaminated equipment or material, please contact Environmental Protection Services.
 A test will be performed to indicate the presence or absence of PCBs.
 There is no charge to departments for this test.

 4.1 Laboratory and Operational Sources

 PCBs were used in a variety of applications including additives in lubricants, heat transfer dielectric fluids, adhesives etc. All these uses were banned in Canada in 1977.
 Hydraulic equipment, oil-filled electromagnets, circuit breakers, voltage regulators, cables and vacuum pumps may contain PCB liquid.